 We speak with Ludo Waltman, Professor of Quantitative Science Studies and Deputy Director of the Centre for Science and Technology Studies (CWTS) at Leiden University, on how the COVID-19 pandemic is changing the way we assess the quality of scientific literature.
 What are you working on at the moment?
-I am looking at how many ...
+Ludo Waltman: I am looking at ...

 Adam Marcus, Co-founder of Retraction Watch and managing editor of Gastroenterology & Endoscopy News, highlights the need to be vigilant about the quality of COVID-19 research papers and encourages publishers to publish fewer but better-quality papers.
 How many COVID-19 papers have been retracted so far this year?
-Our latest count is 37 retractions and three ...
+Adam Marcus: Our latest count is 37 retractions ...

 Everyone is looking for news during the Covid-19 crisis and traditional media play an important role in providing people with reliable health information during the pandemic and helping them to navigate through the effects of the virus.
 However, misinformation and false information have also increased during the crisis.
 This particularly affects vulnerable sections of society ...

-Scientists and journalists teamed up to discuss about the need to ensure better circulation of sound scientific information at the workshop organised by the ESMH.
+Scientists & journalists discussed about disinformation & the need to ensure better circulation of sound scientific information at the ESMH workshop .

 onFebruary 21, 2019